Nicholaswogan/ImpactAtmosphere/ImpactAtmosphere/data/notes.md

 # Kevin Zahnle's reaction mechanism

 ## 4/16/2021
 Generated new .cti and .yaml file formats of Kevin Zahnle's reaction mechanism.
 I used reaction tables and thermodynamic data that he sent me via email on 2/10/2021 (`titan_205_2-10-2021.rx`, and `thermodata120_2-10-2021.rx`).
 However, before converting i deleted the following reactions.
-The file with the deleted reactions is `titan_205_2-10-2021_modified.rx`.
+The file that does not contain these reactions is `titan_205_2-10-2021_modified.rx`.
 ```
 H       H2COH   CH3     OH              5.0e-11   0.0     0.0     0.0       0.0   0.0 # duplicate
 H       HNCO    H2      NCO             1.9E-12   1.66   7000.
 0.0       0.0   0.0 # duplicate